garubi/Push-Push-Air/README.md

 - Out of the box PushPushAIR is configured to send the key cursor left and right.
 Check the app that you want to control and, if it needs different keys, go to the Configuration section and change the keystrokes sent.

 ### Configuration ###
 - Turn on the PPA while pushing the right-most pedal.
+Keep the pedal pressed for at least 2 seconds.
 - The status led will be steady blue.
-- Now connect from a computer or mobile device to the wifi network "Push Push AIR" and insert the passord
+- Now connect from a computer or mobile device to the wifi network "Push Push AIR" and insert the password
 - Once the connection is etablished, browse to 192.168.4.1 to use the configuration page.
 - On the configuration page you can set:
  - The device name that idetify the Push Push AIR on WiFI and Bluethooth (you need to restart the device in order to render effective the name's change)